Are Mushrooms Legal in New Jersey? The State of Psilocybin in 2025

 - Local governments may regulate service centers and manufacturers with “reasonable regulations,” though the bill does not define these limits.
 Local authorities cannot levy taxes or fees on these operations.
 Furthermore, employers would only be able to test workers for psilocybin use if they exhibit visible impairment at work.

-- The entire system would be overseen by an 18-member Psilocybin Behavioral Health Access and Services Advisory Board.
+- The entire system would be overseen by an 18-member Psilocybin Behavioral Health Access and Services Advisory Board comparable to Colorado’s 15-member Natural Medicine Advisory Board.

 Accessing Legal Psilocybin in New Jersey

-- Psilocybin Service Centers – Individuals over the age of 21 can visit licensed psilocybin service centers where psilocybin products are administered under the supervision of a trained and licensed facilitator.
+- Psilocybin Service Centers: Adults 21 and older could visit licensed centers where psilocybin would be administered under the supervision of trained facilitators in structured therapeutic sessions.

 Psilocybin: Medical & Therapeutic Applications